This 17 day tour, starts and ends in Istanbul, Turkey.

 This morning we will enjoy a display of locally handcrafted leather goods before heading to the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
 Take a dip, amongst ancient columns, in the hot springs that were used in Roman times for their therapeutic powers.

-Full day tour of the ancient ruins of Perge and Aspendos and Side.
+Full day tour of the ancient ruins of Perge and Aspendos.
 In Aspendos, you can see the Roman Theatre built in the 2nd century and seating 15,000 people.
 Side is one of the best classical sites in Turkey with its Temple of Apollo and ancient ruins.

 Today we travel to Cappadocia, through the central part of the country, visiting Sultanhani Caravansary and the Mevlana museum in Konya along the way.